Whether you’re a die-hard adventurer, a foodie traveler, or a meandering road tripper, you’ll find no shortage of amazing things to do in Vermont.

 87. Check out the Burlington Discover Jazz Festival in June

 The Burlington Discover Jazz Festival is one of the largest annual events in Vermont, featuring world-class musicians across multiple indoor and outdoor venues.
 This 10-day event is renowned for welcoming up-and-coming artists as well as established musicians.

-The 2022 Burlington Discover Jazz Festival will run from June 3-12.
-It is run by the Flynn Center, but many of the acts are free.
+The 2023 Burlington Discover Jazz Festival will run from June 7-11.
+It is run by the Flynn Center, but many of the performances are free throughout the city.

 88. Experience the Great Bristol Outhouse Race

 The Fourth of July festivities in the small village of Bristol, Vermont are not to be missed.